Business Development

 The Hire That Made It Real

 Susi describes the moment she brought on Kim Morehead as the moment the business stopped feeling like a freelance operation and started feeling like an agency.
 Not the first invoice.
 Not the first client retainer.
 The hire.
-That distinction matters because it reflects something true about how small businesses cross a threshold.
-Revenue is one signal.
-Bringing another person into the work, staking your livelihood on your ability to sustain them too, is a different kind of commitment entirely.

 The Names That Built the Network